sizovs/sizovs.github.io/about.md

 <span id="courses"></span>

-I organize certification training and masterclasses for software engineers called **[The Principal Developer](https://principal.dev)**.
+🎓 I organize a masterclass for software engineers called **[The Principal Developer](https://principal.dev)**.

-Attendees say that my training is always practical, inspiring, and high-energy.
 You can hire me to run a training for your team.

 ---